venmo/flaskeleton/README.md

 Next, login and go to: Account > Developers > [New Application](https://venmo.com/account/app/new).

-**Note: You must set the `Web Redirect URL` to http://localhost:5000/oauth-authorized so that Venmo properly redirects back to your app once a user has authenticated.**
+**Note: When doing local development, you must set the `Web Redirect URL` to http://localhost:5000/oauth-authorized so that Venmo properly redirects back to your app once a user has authenticated.
+When deploying to a cloud platform like Heroku, change the web redirect URL to the location of your Heroku app.**

 ![Create new application](https://dl.dropbox.com/u/800/Captured/GbalC.png)

 You can find your app ID and secret here:
 ![Get app credentials](https://dl.dropboxusercontent.com/s/9gysjwne1u321fa/ExampleOAuthFlaskAppCredentials.png)

-Run `python setup.py` to automatically create a constants.py file with dummy info.

-If you choose to make a Venmo app later, fill in the constants.py file with this information:
+Now, fill in the constants.py file with this information:
 <table>
     <tr>
     <td> CONSUMER_ID </td>